CIQ

 Checking the rate of bug fixes going in upstream we are now at about 3000 fixes per minor release/quarter.

-upstream bug fixes Figure 4: Number of bug fixes in upstream per minor release
+Chart showing the number of bug fixes available in stable upstream RHEL branches per minor release.
+Figure 4: Number of bug fixes in upstream per minor release

 While the majority of fixes going into upstream are for recently introduced bugs, we can compare the total number of fixes in each minor release of the upstream 6.x kernels with the missing bug fixes in RHEL 8.